Prenatal & Postnatal Teacher Training

-This training certifies you to register with Yoga Alliance® as a RPYT and gives you 85 hours towards Yoga Garden SF’s 300 hour Teacher Training Program.
+This training certifies you to register with Yoga Alliance® as a RPYT and gives you 85 hours towards Yoga Garden SF’s 300-hour Advanced Yoga Teacher Training.

 “I went to YGSF to learn asana appropriate for prenatal and postnatal women and I left with an entirely new understanding of pregnancy and the woman’s body!
 Between all of the time spent with real pregnant women, amazing speakers and workshops, and so many hours spent with Marisa on asana and class sequencing, this program gave me so much more than I came for.
 I can’t wait to start my classes and hopefully build a nurturing community of love that YGSF has with their prenatal/postnatal clients.
 Thank you all SO much!”

 - Learn which yoga postures are appropriate for pregnancy and postpartum care, including any special modifications.

 - Understand the physiological, emotional, and social considerations of childbearing and parenting.